 Protests shall be made in accordance with, and the protest process shall be governed by, these Sporting Regulations and Article 13 of the Code.
-Protests shall be accompanied by a deposit of \$500.
+Protests shall be accompanied by a deposit of \$1,000.00 made out to Parella Motorsports Holdings.